RBS hits milestone with Direct Line listing

 But bankers said it was unlikely to prompt a rush of retail offers, as many of the larger companies which join the London Stock Exchange come from emerging markets and are not well-known names in Britain.

-With European investment banking fees at a 10-year low so far in 2012, Direct Line's listing marks a rare pay day for investment banks, and comes after the collapse on Wednesday of a proposed $45 billion (28 billion pounds) merger between British defence group BAE Systems BAES.L and EADS EAD.PA.
+With European investment banking fees at a 10-year low so far in 2012, Direct Line's listing marks a rare pay day for investment banks, and comes after the collapse on Wednesday of a proposed $45 billion merger between British defense group BAE Systems BAES.L and EADS EAD.PA. <ID: nL5E8KS3UP>

 (Additional reporting by Myles Neligan; Editing by Erica Billingham)